What Causes Psychopathy?

 - A fearless temperament

-The origins of these risk factors are not clear.
-They probably reflect a combination of genetic and environmental factors.
-It is also not clear if low resting heart rate or a fearless temperament cause psychopathic traits to emerge, or whether they are simply correlated with psychopathic traits.
+It is not clear if low resting heart rate and/or a fearless temperament cause psychopathic traits to emerge, or whether they are simply correlated with psychopathic traits.

 Differences in Brain Biology